|

 Specify 0 or 1 as mode to set a document's default

-SA when called without a mode argument, restore the default
+called without a mode argument, the default adjustment is

 SG [arg [1]]